-- On the log query page in the Log Service console, specify the time range, and find the order failure log according to the order ID.
+- On the search and analysis page in the Log Service console, specify a time range and find the log entry that records the failure based on the order ID.

-- You can view the log context information of any machine or file in the Log Service console, without logging on to each machine to view the log file.
+- You can query the context of a log entry from any log file that is collected from any server in the Log Service console, without the need to log on to the server.

-- No need to worry about the data loss caused by insufficient server storage space or log file rotation.
-You can view historical data in the Log Service console at any time.
+- You do not need to worry about data loss that is caused by insufficient server storage or log file rotation.
+You can view historical log data in the Log Service console at any time.

 - Log on to the Log Service console.

 - In the Projects section, click a project.